SJTU-AIsports/mediapipe-based-pose-estimation-interface/README.md

 The `Camera Selection` module requires drive for DaHeng cameras.
 You can download the drive from [here](https://www.daheng-imaging.com/downloads/)

 To run `main.py`, you have to include `gxipy` folder in your project location.
+You can download them in `releases`

 ## Use